ahmad-siavashi/simulate-gpgpu/README.md

 simulate-gpgpu
 ==============
 This is the script source code for simulating the spatial multitasking gpgpu-sim.
+Please read this file in raw mode.

 File descriptions:
 benchmarks/*                    Several benchmarks for testing